-- 1. The determination of the proper set of circumstances which will allow two or three (but not more than three) schools to form a cooperative team will depend significantly on the issue of competitor displacement.
+1. The determination of the proper set of circumstances which will allow two or three (but not more than three) schools to form a cooperative team will depend significantly on the issue of competitor displacement.
 When the CIAC believes that a cooperative arrangement will cause an unreasonable displacement of potential competitors from one of the schools, the request to form a cooperative will be denied.
 Schools having sufficient numbers of competitors are advised not to request the formation of a cooperative team in that sport.
-It is only when two, but no more than three schools are experiencing difficulty in obtaining the desired number of competitors to form a team that the request for a cooperative team should be initiated. - 2.
-Cooperative teams will not be permitted to add a third team if the total number of players on the existing co-op team exceeds the maximum determined limit in each sport. - 3.
+It is only when two, but no more than three schools are experiencing difficulty in obtaining the desired number of competitors to form a team that the request for a cooperative team should be initiated.

+- 2. Cooperative teams will not be permitted to add a third team if the total number of players on the existing co-op team exceeds the maximum determined limit in each sport. - 3.
 Three team cooperative programs cannot exceed two (2) times the maximum determined limit in each sport. - 4.
 The schools are located in the same geographical area. - 5.
 All schools participating in the cooperative must be members of the CIAC, Inc. - 6.
-The combined boy or girl enrollments in grades 10, 11 and 12 of the schools involved in the cooperative team will be used to determine the classification of the cooperative for the participation in CIAC tournaments. - 7.
-The cooperative sponsorship agreement is established for a period of two consecutive school years.
-However, approval may be granted for a one year period. - 8.
-The governing boards of all schools participating in the cooperative team agreement jointly make application to the CIAC Board of Control for approval of the cooperative team agreement. - 9.
-Written assurance that a "no cut" policy will govern the cooperative.
+A cooperative team will be placed in the appropriate tournament classification using combined enrollments as follows: - 100% of the 9-12 boy or girl enrollment of the largest school in the co-op. - The % of players from the remaining school(s) in the co-op will be calculated and that % of the co-op school(s) 9-12 boy or girl enrollment will be added to the largest school enrollment.